-Sleep mistakes worth correcting – tonight!
+Sleep mistakes worth correcting with these smart sleep tips – tonight!

 Shortchanging ourselves on sleep can have big-time negative effects on health.
 Weight-gain, a stressed immune system, inability to focus and reduced memory are just a few of the short-term effects.
 Long term health effects from sleep deprivation include high blood pressure, heart disease and diabetes – to name just a few.

-- Read a book – Now that you’ve put electronics to bed and the TV’s off limits, we recommend a good old-fashioned book.
+- Read a book.
+Now that you’ve put electronics to bed and the TV’s off limits, we recommend a good old-fashioned book.
 Snuggle up in your favorite chair or crawl into bed and dive in – best sleep medicine in the world.

-- Meditate during the day – If you’re stressed, your sleep suffers and suffering from sleep deprivation can lead to increased stress – talk about a vicious cycle.
+- Meditate during the day.
+If you’re stressed, your sleep suffers and suffering from sleep deprivation can lead to increased stress – talk about a vicious cycle.
 So how do you slow down, de-stress and sleep better?
 There’s no one answer that will work for everyone but a few tweaks to your sleep schedule may help you slow your pace and catch a better night’s sleep.
 These tips will help you reduce stress and sleep better.

-- Create a sleep spa – Sleep spas are the newest thing with the spa-goer set.
+- Create a sleep spa.
+Sleep spas are the newest thing with the spa-goer set.
 It might be a fad but what if you could create a sleep spa in your own bedroom?
 We’re betting you’ll wake up bent on maintaining your status as a newly anointed sleep ambassador.
 Thankfully creating a sleep spa at home isn’t difficult – as long as you’re focused on the goal.
 Learn how to create your own sleep spa.